hanspi42/signalflowgrapher/README.md

 ## Authors of Version 0.2
 The first version checed in was the result of a bachelor thesis at the University of Applied Sciences and Arts Northwestern Switzerland, https://www.fhnw.ch/en/.
 Students: Simon Näf and Nicolai Wassermann.
 Advisors: Dominik Gruntz and Hanspeter Schmid.
 Contact author: hanspeter.schmid@fhnw.ch

-## Installation instructions
+## Installation with installer

+Download the installer from ...

+## Run in a Python environment

 ### Installation of plain Python or of Anaconda

 - Get the latest version of Python from https://www.python.org/ or of Anaconda from https://www.anaconda.com/products/individual

 ### Get the code